seanyoung/hyperledger-hip/HIPs/solang.md

 The parser using an LR(1) parser generator and a hand-written lexer.
 This component has been spun out into its own rust crate [Solang-parser](https://crates.io/crates/Solang-parser).
-The parser has been tested again a huge corpus of Solidity test contracts, including the ethereum solidity's own testsuite.
-This runs on Solang CI.
+The parser has been tested against a huge corpus of Solidity test contracts, including the ethereum solidity's own testsuite, which runs on Solang CI.

 This crate is being
 used by Foundry's [forge fmt](https://github.com/foundry-rs/foundry/tree/master/fmt) command for a rust-based Solidity Code formatter.